Questions and answers about upcoming travel ban order

 WHEN IS THE ORDER COMING, AND WHAT WILL IT SAY?

-The White House says it expects to issue a new order next week, though it has not said exactly when.
+The White House says it expects to issue a new order this week.

 The Justice Department has said the Trump administration would be abandoning the original order, which should render moot ongoing court challenges to that order.
 But the president and the White House press secretary have also recently said that they intend to fight for the merits of the original order in court, even as they draft a replacement.